davekinkead/school-performance/paper.coffee.md

 Just how warranted is this inference from student achievement to school performance?
 The challenges associated with inferring school performance from student achievement have long been documented [@coleman1970] yet this methods remains popular.
 This is understandable - measuring school performance via student acheivement is certainly easier than assessing fidelity with particular practices and in some circumstances, the inference is warranted.
 But when school choice is available, whether by giving families a choice in the school their children attend or schools admitting students selectively, the inference from student acheivement to school performance breaks down.

 Using computer simulation, I develop a simple model in order to investigate the robustness of the inference from student achievement to school performance.
 I then demonstrate how the introduction of school choice leads to a complete failure of inference mechanism.
-My argument is simple - if an inference is unreliable in an ideal setting, then it is certainly unreliable in a non-ideal setting.
+My argument is simple - _if an inference is unreliable in an ideal setting, then it is certainly unreliable in a non-ideal one_.
 By eliminating measurement errors and abstracting away confounders, computer simulation allows us to create the ideal conditions from which to assess the quality of this inference.
 Thus, if the conditions in this model are present in the real world, then we should be very sceptical inferring anything about school performance from student achievement.

+If the conditions of the computer model are present in real life, if school choice is available, then we should be very skeptical of infering anything about school performance from student achievement.

 ## Measuring School Performance